-Partnerships & Field-Building Events
+Partnerships & Field-Building

-The Levitt Foundation partners with field-building organizations and conferences to advance the reach and impact of creative placemaking and vibrant music ecosystems across the country.
+The Levitt Foundation partners with field-building organizations and supports conferences to advance the reach and impact of creative placemaking and vibrant music ecosystems across the country.

 We support events, programs, and initiatives that foster cross-sector collaborations, advance shared learning, and broaden opportunities for participation at the intersection of music, public space, and community building.
+We also collaborate with funding partners to expand the support of free concerts in public spaces across the country.
+Learn more here.

 Creative Placemaking Communities